Azure/azure-devops-cli-extension/doc/docgen.md

 3. If successful, generated YAML files will be written to `scripts\docgen\_output\yml\latest`

-4. Copy the `docs-ref-autogen` folder from the output folder to the `vsts-docs-cli-python` repository.
+4. Copy the `docs-ref-autogen` folder from the output folder to the `azdos-docs-cli-python` repository.